Hey everyone, and welcome to PT Pioneer.

 Aside from indicating which areas are the most lucrative, it also shows us that S&C coaching across the US is not as high earning as some would expect.

-This is based on the assumption that S&C coaches tend to work within the world of high-stakes professional sports.
+This is based on the assumption that S&C coaches tend to work within high-stakes professional sports.

 While it is true that strength and conditioning specialists in this realm of practice earn a more than comfortable living, there are not many of those jobs up for grabs.